Master Git Commands

 git push

-Update the remote repository with your committed changes.
+Update the remote repository with your committed changes from the current branch.

 git pull